Range Map

 • Bladder tanks.
 Fuel bladders deteriorate with age and disuse.
 Replacement runs $5,000 to $10,000 for the pair and is a leading source of pre-purchase surprises.
 Inspect carefully.

 • Engine overhaul reserve.
-The Continental IO-520-L has a 1,700-hour TBO; overhaul at a reputable shop runs $25,000 to $35,000.
+The Continental IO-520-L has a 1,700-hour TBO.
+The catalogue reserves against a standard-shop overhaul of about $50,500 (the fleet-wide Gann Aviation reference, with serviceable parts reused); a reuse-heavy field overhaul can run less.
 The 210R (1985 to 1986) moved to the IO-550-A at the same 300 hp with a better TBO.

-• No turbo or pressurization.
+• No turbo or pressurisation.
 The normally aspirated 210N gives up high-altitude cruise and weather-topping capability to the T210 and P210; buyers who routinely need the flight levels should weigh those variants against the added systems cost.

 See Also